zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Most of us can add five plus five in our heads.
 We don’t need a piece of paper to calculate the answer, or at least I hope we don’t.
 “To do something in a pinch” (pinch) means to do something if it’s necessary in a difficult or challenging situation, meaning you wouldn’t normally have to do  it that way, but if it were required, you could do it that way.
 Hank responds, “Oh, I didn’t realize that,” meaning, I guess, he didn’t realize that sometimes the cash register doesn’t work.

 Evelyn says, “Okay, let’s see how you do,” meaning let’s see how you perform, how you are able to give change back, “with a simpl e sale.
 Let’s say,” meaning let’s imagine, “I’m purchasing,” or buying, “these two items” – these two things – “and I’m paying with a $20 bill.”
-Hanks says, “All right, give me a minute,” meaning give me some time, a short amount of time t o think about it.
+Hanks says, “All right, give me a minute,” meaning give me some time, a short amount of time to think about it.
 Hank then says, “The total is $9.36.”
 “The total” means that’ s how much the two items that Evelyn has there cost together.
 Evelyn says, “Make sure you count back the change.”
 “To count back the change” means to say ou t loud, as you are giving the money back to the customer, how much that chang e is.

 So, if a customer buys something for $9.36 and give s you a $20 bill, you count back the change by starting with the amount that the customer purchased, and each coin or each piece of currency – cash – you gi ve the customer, you say it out loud.
 So, if the customer buys something worth $9.36, you would first give the customer four pennies.
 You would go “Nine thirty-si x, thirty-seven, thirty-eight, thirty-nine, forty,” then you would give the custom er a dime, worth 10 cents: “$9.50.”